Guiding You Through the Disability Maze

 The first step when filing for Social Security benefits of any kind is to determine eligibility.
 A social security lawyer in Fulton County or claims advocate may review a situation to help an applicant determine their qualifications for one or more types of benefits and could assist with filing the application for benefits.

-Applications may be filed online with SSA or in person at an SSA office.
+Applications may be filed online with SSA or in person at the nearest Fulton County Social Security office.
 Those submitting a claim should be prepared with necessary information regarding work history and medical evidence regarding any disabilities.
 If the agency denies a claim for benefits, an applicant may appeal the denial through a reconsideration, hearing, appellate review and, if necessary, federal court.

 The Social Security Administration exists to provide benefits to people in Fulton County and around the country.
 However, the agency is huge, and its bureaucratic methods sometimes give off an impression that is less than beneficial.